zhengxuJosh/zhengxuJosh.github.io/index.md

 I study machine perception, reasoning, and interaction with the physical world, drawing inspiration from **human cognition**.
 Lately, I’ve been focusing on unfied multi-modal Learning and advanced sensing & perception techniques.

+✉️ Welcome to contact me for any discussion and cooperation!

 ## News
 - *2024.10* One paper accepted to **IEEE TPAMI**